Skip to main content

 3. Navigate to Connectors

-4. Click Add Custom Connector*
+4. Click Add custom connector

-5. Enter the following URL: https://tools.optmyzr.com/OptmyzrMcp
+5. Enter a name (and optional description), then paste the server URL: https://tools.optmyzr.com/OptmyzrMcp

 Prerequisite: Install Node.js